“`xml

 - Referrals to specialists when needed

-Having a primary care doctor can lead to better health outcomes.
+Having a primary care doctor often leads to better health outcomes.

-They get to know your medical history and can spot problems early.
+They get to know your history, which helps catch potential problems early.

 Identifying Your Health Needs and Goals